Turkmen military academies

-The Armed Forces of Turkmenistan currently funds 2 high ranking educational institutions: The Military Academy of Turkmenistan and the Military Institute of the Ministry of Defense of Turkmenistan.
-Aside from those two schools, there are several military schools around the country, specializing in the training of personnel of a branches of service.
-In the early 1990s when the armed forces were rapidly being developed, many officers were trained in the Russian Federation's Ministry of Defense, while at least 300 officers were sent to schools in Turkey.
-On 3 October 1992, the Turkmen State University created the first Turkmen educational department.
-This article lists institutions of the Turkmen Armed Forces based on its respective agency and service branch.
+Aside from these institutions, Turkmenistan operates several vocational military schools around the country, specializing in the training of personnel of the various branches of service.

+In the early 1990s when the armed forces were rapidly being developed, many officers were trained by the Russian Federation's Ministry of Defense, while at least 300 officers were sent to schools in Turkey.
+On 3 October 1992, Turkmen State University created the first Turkmen educational department.

 Ministry of Defense

-Military Academy of Turkmenistan
+Military Academy

-The Military Academy of Turkmenistan named after Oguz Han was established on February 16, 2007 in Ashgabat.
+The Oguzhan Military Academy of Turkmenistan was established on February 16, 2007, in Ashgabat.
 It is designed as a joint service institution, with enrollment coming from all branches of the armed forces.
-Construction began under President Saparmurat Niyazov, with the main facility being built by French company Bouygues.
+Construction began under President Saparmurat Niyazov, with the main facility being built by the French company Bouygues.
 The academy occupies a total of 14,000 square meters, with the Olympic Stadium being located to the right of the academy and an Olympic water complex standing to the academy's front.
 The building accommodates 1,100 cadets with fitness rooms, libraries, sports centers and modern classroom.
 The first graduation took place on 3 May 2013, at the Oguzhan Palace Complex.

-Military Institute of the Ministry of Defense of Turkmenistan
+Military Institute

 The military institute specializes in job training for different military professions such as infantry, aviation and signals.
-The institute is housed inside the Ministry of Defense, which contains various activity sites that are open to cadets.
+The institute is housed inside the Ministry of Defense complex, which contains various activity sites that are open to cadets.
 The institute is divided into 3 secondary schools: the Berdimuhamed Annayev Specialized Military School in Ashgabat, the Alp Arslan Specialized Military School in Dashoguz and the Soltan Sanjar Specialized Military School in Mary.
-Up until early 2007, the title of rector of the institute belonged to the minister of defense.
+Until early 2007, the minister of defense served also as rector of the institute.